Adult Like a Boss was born out of all the text messages, emails, and phone calls between my kids and I when they moved out on their own.

 Last time I looked most of us don’t have ‘staff’ to take care of that stuff.
 Advanced calculus doesn’t balance a checkbook and an engineering degree doesn’t unplug the drains.

 Another problem is that most of us came from families where both parents were on the run either getting us to activities or working full time or both.
-They often did the household chores while we were doing homework, so we didn’t learn as much as we could have… or we just didn’t pay attention because it was boring.
+They often did the household chores while we were doing homework, so we didn’t learn as much as we could have… or we just didn’t pay attention because it was boring or we already thought we knew everything important.

 Problem is that now you’re surviving on take out and frozen pizzas, and don’t know all this stuff that always just happened at home.
 Like clean clothes and changed sheets.